 We continued the week in Manhattan, this time featuring a decadent record title for the Most expensive chocolate.
 This particular record focuses on the individual chocolate piece itself, which happens to cost a whopping $250 a piece.
-For this broadcast host Claire meets with Danish artisan chocolatier Fritz Knipschildt, who created the record holding “La Madeline au Truffe”.
+For this broadcast host Claire meets with Danish artisan chocolatier Fritz Knipschildt, who created the record-setting “La Madeline au Truffe”.
 He walks us through precisely what ingredients make such a lavish chunk of chocolatey goodness.
 To find out how it’s done, click below!

 This week ended in London, with a speedy Facebook Live broadcast featuring the world’s Fastest talker.
 Sean Shannon is known for his impressive ability to recite Hamlet’s famous soliloquy, “To be or not to be” which consists of 260 words in just a matter of 23.8 seconds.
 He has held his record title since 1995, and has kept his skills sharp since first achieving his record.
 To see them in action, take a look at the video below.